Yes, you can.

 - An external link.
 An external link is to find a link to another website.
-When User leaves the current.
-Again this can be manipulated to improve the website optimisation.
-It would not be unreasonable for example this website to moz.com, or financial website to link to the FCA.
+When the user leaves the current.
+Again this can be manipulated to improve website optimisation.
+It would not be unreasonable for example this website to moz.com, or a financial website to link to the FCA.

 However, with some trial and error, these could be achieved.

-The third option of backlinks is were most amateur SEOs go wrong.
+The third option of backlinks is where most amateur SEOs go wrong.

 There simply is not a reliable source of ready backlinks to add effective link juice to new content.
-Social media links are important but cannot be relied on to be counted as seperate domians.
+Social media links are important but cannot be relied on to be counted as separate domains.